 Professor of Psychiatry and Behavioral Sciences at the Stanford University Medical Center

 Current Research and Scholarly Interests The neurobiology of autism

 Psychopharmacological treatment of children and adults with autism and/or developmental disorders

 The neurobiology and innovative interventions of several neurogenic disorders including DiGeorge Syndrome (Velocardiofacial syndrome; 22q11.2 mutations), PTEN mutations, and Phelan McDermid Syndrome (22q13 mutations).

 Postdoctoral Research Fellow, Child Psychiatry

-Bio The overarching goal of my research is to identify neurobiological subgroups and develop objective treatment prediction markers for children with neurodevelopmental disorders in order to improve biologically-based diagnosis and advance individualized treatment.
-Biologically-based diagnosis and treatment is extremely limited for neurodevelopment disorders but also critically-needed to increase early identification and improve treatment outcomes, especially for pervasive disorders such as autism spectrum disorder (ASD) in which early intervention is often the most efficacious.
-My early career training has focused on developing expertise to study the neurobiology and treatment of ASD and my research has primarily focused on the application of non-invasive neuroimaging approaches to examine brain-behavior relationships and treatment outcomes.
+Bio The overarching goal of my research is to develop objective biomarkers for individuals with psychiatric and neurological conditions in order to improve biologically-based diagnosis and advance the development of precision medicine for mental health.
+Biologically-based diagnosis and treatment are extremely limited for some psychiatric conditions, such as autism spectrum disorder (ASD), but also critically-needed to increase early identification and improve treatment outcomes.
+My early career training has focused on developing expertise in non-invasive neuroimaging approaches for examining participants ranging from young children to adults and my research has focused on identifying the neurobiology underlying typical and atypical neurodevelopment.

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences - Child and Adolescent Psychiatry